Czarny Staw pod Rysami

-Czarny Staw pod Rysami (Black Lake below Mount Rysy) is a mountain lake on the Polish side of Mount Rysy in the Tatra mountains.
+Czarny Staw pod Rysami, or Black Lake below Mount Rysy in English, is a mountain lake in the Tatra Mountains, Southern Poland.
+It is located on the Polish side of the highest mountain in Poland; Mount Rysy.
 At 1,583 m above sea level, it overlooks the nearby lake of Morskie Oko.
-Its maximum depth is 76 m.
-A walking path circumnavigates the lake, and leads up to Mount Rysy, or down to Morskie Oko.
+With a maximum depth of 76 m, it's the second deepest Tatra lake after Wielki Staw Polski, and the fourth deepest lake in Poland.
+A walking path goes around the lake, and leads up to Mount Rysy, or down to Morskie Oko.

+Ascent Route

 To get to Czarny Staw from Morskie Oko you must follow the red trail on the Eastern side of Morskie Oko.
 Once you have reached about half-way you will see a signpost that has directions on how to get to Czarny Staw.
 After crossing the rocky inclined path, you will arrive at Czarny Staw.
-The trip takes about 50 mins going up from Morskie Oko and 40 mins going back down.
+The trip takes about 50 mins going up from Morskie Oko and 40 minutes going back down.